The board will also comply with a ruling to also make minutes and recordings of those portions of the meeting available to the public.

 Randall Wilson, general counsel for the ACLU of Iowa, said, “We’re reasonably certain that this settlement assures the immediate and full disclosure of all the information the public was entitled to.
 It’s unfortunate that it look a lawsuit to accomplish that.”

-Click on the link below to see the minutes of the portions of the meeting that were improperly closed:
+Click here to see the minutes of the portions of the meeting that were improperly closed.